 Colours and shapes

 Incas, Aztecs and Mayans used almost every part of the plant for food, shelter, fibres and ceremonies.
-As a result, the Bromeliad is viewed as a ‘gift from the gods’ in its native countries.
+As a result, the Bromeliad is viewed as a ‘gift from the gods’ in these countries.
 As a houseplant, Bromeliad represents ‘protection’: a reference to the full, green foliage that surrounds the beautiful coloured part.